sjtuzwj/sonyflakecpp/README.md

 ## Quick Start
 The project is from a brpc project, so please replace brpc's lock with mutex manually.
 Sonyflake is a variant of snowflake, it use 10ms as interval to increase lifetime, and set seq to 8 bit.
 Which means it can generate less ID per second.
+Sonyflake use lower 2 bytes of private IP to generate ID.
 +--------------------------------------------------------------------------+
 | 1 Bit Unused | 39 Bit Timestamp |  16 Bit NodeID  |   8 Bit Sequence ID |
 +--------------------------------------------------------------------------+

 ## Auto IP
 IP generator is a singleton, you can get your machine's IP if you know the interface like wlan0/eth0/ens33.
-sonyflake use lower 2 bytes to generate ID.
 ```
 storage::AddrInfo::getInstance().setInterface("wlan0");
 std::string ip = storage::AddrInfo::getInstance().getPublicIP();